-STATEMENT BY SANDRA OUDKIRK DEPUTY ASSISTANT SECRETARY FOR AUSTRALIA, NEW ZEALAND, AND PACIFIC ISLANDS BUREAU OF EAST ASIAN AND PACIFIC AFFAIRS DEPARTMENT OF STATE July 23, 2019
+STATEMENT BY SANDRA OUDKIRK DEPUTY ASSISTANT SECRETARY FOR AUSTRALIA, NEW ZEALAND, AND PACIFIC ISLANDS BUREAU OF EAST ASIAN AND PACIFIC AFFAIRS DEPARTMENT OF STATE September 26, 2019

-Chairman Murkowski, Ranking Member Manchin, distinguished members of the Committee, thank you for the opportunity to appear before you today to testify on the importance to the United States of the Freely Associated States, the Republic of the Marshall Islands, the Federated States of Micronesia, and the Republic of Palau.
-I am pleased to be here today with Assistant Secretary of the Interior Douglas Domenech; Assistant Secretary of Defense Randall Schriver; and David Gootnick, Director of International Affairs and Trade, Government Accountability Office.
+Chairmen Engel and Grijalva, Ranking Members McCaul and Bishop, distinguished members of the Committee, thank you for the opportunity to appear before you today to testify on the importance to the United States of the Freely Associated States, the Republic of the Marshall Islands, the Federated States of Micronesia, and the Republic of Palau.
+I am pleased to be here today with Director Nikolao Pula from the Department of the Interior; Assistant Secretary of Defense Randall Schriver; and David Gootnick, Director of International Affairs and Trade, Government Accountability Office.